Wickedlolz/su-forum/rest-api/readme.md

 ## Authentication

 This API isn't open API.
 Authentication is required to store and get data.
-You can use the connected REACT-app to make registration and sign in.
+You can use the connected your app to make registration and sign in.
 This also means that I've limited what you can do.
 If you find a mistake, then just write an issue.

 # Endpoints: Users

 -   `/auth/register` -- signing up;
 -   `/auth/login` -- signing in;
 -   `/auth/logout` -- logging out;

 ## Register User